I read an article about Chinese productivity posted by Bloomberg journalist Michael Schuman and sent him the following email:

-Most ‘expert’ commentators try to do this but are forced to use flawed GDP and so flawed national productivity statistics – then they offer a wide variety of broad solutions to close apparent productivity gaps
+Most ‘expert’ commentators try to do this but are forced to use flawed GDP and so flawed national productivity statistics – then they offer a wide variety of broad solutions based on that flawed data which, in their view, will close apparent productivity gaps

-Meanwhile, lowly managers on the front-line are left with little practical help on what they should do at their level – yet it is only at their level where some 80% of any national productivity improvement can be made
+Meanwhile, lowly managers on the front-line are left with little practical advice on what they could and should do at their level – yet it’s only at their level where some 80% of any national productivity improvement can be made

-Given this ‘productivity support vacuum’ affecting all nations, not just China, you may be interested in my newish website which offers free advice for all managers at all levels in all sectors, public and private
+Given this ‘productivity support vacuum’ affecting all nations, you and China may be interested in my website – www.productivityknowhow.com – which offers free advice on productivity improvement for all managers at all levels in all sectors, public and private